 A SIEM system collects all data relevant to IT security at a central location and examines it for irregularities.
 The centralised view makes it easier to notice trends and patterns that deviate from the usual pattern and indicate dangerous activities.

 The data is usually collected by so-called software agents.
-They monitor important points of IT security such as firewalls, servers, routers, intrusion detection systems (IDS), intrusion prevention systems (IPS) and various applications.
-The SIEM structures the collected data and compares it with the normal state.
+They monitor important points of IT infrastructure such as firewalls, servers, routers, intrusion detection systems (IDS), intrusion prevention systems (IPS), network traffic and various applications.
+The SIEM software structures the collected data and compares it with the normal state.
 In this way, it can determine whether someone is trying to gain unauthorised access to a firewall or to crack a password – e.g. in the case of an accumulation of incorrect login attempts.
 If a potential problem is detected, the system sends an alarm, logs the event and can automatically limit or even stop ongoing attacks via connected tools.

 What are the goals of SIEM?